Bylaws

 A person who is a member of record, upon at least 10 days' written demand to the Secretary of the Academy, may examine for any proper purpose in person or by agent or attorney, during usual business hours, the Academy’s minutes of meetings and record of members and make extracts there from, at the places where they are kept.

-An annual meeting of the Academy’s membership shall be held at a date, time and location established by the Board of Directors, normally in the month of October.
+An annual meeting of the Academy’s membership shall be held at a date, time and location established by the Board of Directors.
 Notification of this meeting may be conducted through electronic means.

 The amount of annual dues and assessments and manner of payment shall be determined by the Board of Directors.